ylecuyer/survey-gizmo-ruby/README.md

 ## Versions

+### Major Changes in 5.x

+* BREAKING CHANGE: Method signatures for .all and .first have changed - now it's just one hash.

 ### Major Changes in 4.x

 * BREAKING CHANGE: There is no more error tracking.
 If the API gives an error or bad response, an exception will be raised.